centrifuge/documentation/docs/interacting-with-node/api-calls-postman.md

 ## Mint business NFTs
 To mint a business NFT use the POST command under the menu item _token_.
 First add your Centrifuge ID under **Header** > **authorization**.
 Then select **Body** and fill in the document template.
-Keep in mind that you want to use a deposit address where you are able to move the NFT later on (e.g. MetaMask).
+Keep in mind that you want to use a deposit address where you are able to move the NFT later on.

 ![](https://i.imgur.com/7Y2oNZc.png | width=100)